-Monk fills a weird place and definitely isn't for everyone.
+Seeker fills a weird place and definitely isn't for everyone.
 However, it fills a place that doesn't quite have anything else like it at this time (at least to me) and that's interesting.
 Which is really what this is all about - designing things that are interesting to me, testing them out, and sharing them.

-Monks are dedicated to the pursuit of knowledge.
+Seekers are dedicated to the pursuit of knowledge.
 They are seekers driven to understand not just the world, but the Namegivers around them.
 These adepts seek out the forgotten and unknown, then pass that along to those around them.
 Through this process they seek to connect with the world and its peoples, finding enlightenment and a higher purpose through this eternal quest.
-Monks are self-reliant, eschewing many physical trappings as they do not want such things hindering their ability to touch the world.
+Seekers are self-reliant, eschewing many physical trappings as they do not want such things hindering their ability to touch the world.
 Some say their stories and the true knowledge they earned is literally written on their skin for those who know how to read the images.

 Important Attributes: Dexterity, Perception, Willpower

-Karma Ritual: The Monk enters into a meditative state, playing out a ritualized conflict in their mind.
+Karma Ritual: The Seeker enters into a meditative state, playing out a ritualized conflict in their mind.
 Each combatant represents a side to an unresolved argument, such as two conflicting philosophies, and competing fighting styles.
 Each strike and parry is a metaphor for the intellectual arguments and ghosts of the attacks materialize around the adept as the ritual wears on.
 After 30 minutes, each side acknowledges the merits of the other, bows, and disappears, leaving the conflict unresolved.

 Artisan Skills: Robe Embroidery, Tattooing